Sailana: Kedareshwar Temples

 The Kedareshwar temples (Bada Kedareshwar and Chota Kedareshwar) of Lord Shiva are famous in Sailana, there are two of them, both are 4 km from the fort in opposite directions.
 The temples are situated in man made caves carved out from a cliff of igneous rocks.
 The initial structure of Bada Kedareshwar was built by Raja Jai Singh (r.1736 – 1757), Raja Duleh Singh (r.1850 – 1895) later spent Rs.150,000 on the temple and built several structures in and around the temple including a man-made lake that flows over the temple.
 Chota Kedareshwar is built on a cliff which is surrounded by a small valley.
 From the top of the cliff, a small stream of monsoon rain water forms a waterfall and joins a small pond of water in the valley.
 From here a river originates and flows down into the plains of Rajasthan.

 Sailana Kharmour Bird Sanctuary

 The Kharmour Bird Sanctuary, also known as Sailana Bird Sanctuary, is situated in Sailana Village of the Ratlam District.
 This sanctuary is spread in a total area of 13 km2 and was established in 1983.
 This sanctuary is home to and is named after the 'Kharmour' bird, a very rare species; and it is also a major stop for a wide variety of migratory birds.
 It is also one of the breeding habitats of Lesser Florican in India.
 The famous ornithologist Salim Ali visited the sanctuary and spotted 89 species of birds.
 This sanctuary is part of the Khathiar-Gir dry deciduous forests ecoregion.
+"This Sanctuary has been identified as an Internationally Important Bird Area.
+The habitat is predominantly tropical grassland interspersed with agricultural fields consisting of pure grasslands and grass patches in crop fields and grazing lands."

+Threat

+The Kharmour bird is facing a sharp decline due to encroachments and farming.
+The sanctuary in Sailana originally had teak and Palash trees.
+However, they have all been harvested and now the sanctuary is without any trees and is dominated by the grass Sehima nervosum-Chrysopogon fulvus.
+The use of pesticides on the encroached land has also led to a decline in insects, which has reduced the overall food source for the birds.
+The grassland continues to shrink without any intervention by the authorities.